Resident Evil 4: Reviews

-The ratings of the PC port were not as high as for the other versions.
-It was heavily criticized for no mouse support and frustrating keyboard controls, low-quality FMV cut scenes, choppy graphics rendering (lacks shadows and proper lighting) and requiring a gamepad controller for more precise aiming and gameplay.
-Despite the problems, the game received generally positive reviews from IGN and GameSpot that praised the gameplay.Onyett, Charles (May 25, 2007).
-"Resident Evil 4 Review (PC)".
-IGN.
-Retrieved on February 5, 2009.
+The ratings of the PC port, along with the Ultimate HD Edition release, were not as high as for the other versions.
+The original PC port was criticized for no mouse support and frustrating keyboard controls, low-quality FMV cutscenes, and choppy lightning graphics rendering.
+Despite these problems, it received generally positive reviews from critics, including IGN and GameSpot, which praised the gameplay, character models and environments, and sound design.
+GameRevolution referred to the game's Ultimate HD Edition as "a bare-bones port of a nonetheless spectacular game", noting "minor superficial alterations" similar to the 2007 PC port and asserting that the true "Ultimate Edition" of Resident Evil 4 is the Wii version.
 Japanese game magazine Famitsu reviewed the Wii version, with two editors giving it a perfect 10 score, and the remaining pair giving it a 9, resulting in a score of 38 out of 40.
 The reviewers felt that the new controls offer something fresh.
 Multiple reviewers agreed that even those who own the original will find something fun and enjoyable in this version.
 British magazine NGamer gave the Wii Edition a score of 96%, slightly lower than the 97% given to the GameCube version.
 They praised the visuals, controls, and features and commented on the fact that such an "exceptional package" was on sale for a low price; however, when writing about the Wii controls, they said, "if you've played the GC version this won't be as special".
 Official Nintendo Magazine gave the Wii version 94%, 3% less than the original due to it simply not having the same impact it did back then.
 In 2009, they went on to place the game 9th on a list of the greatest Nintendo games of all time.
 IGN praised the Wii version, stating it is the superior edition, but does not push the Wii like it did with GameCube and PS2.
 GameSpot praised the new controls of the Wii Edition but commented on the lack of exclusive Wii features.
 Hyper's Jonti Davies commended Resident Evil 4: Wii Edition for its "visual improvements" but criticized it for having "no new content".
 The PS3 version of Resident Evil 4 HD received a score of 9.0 from Destructoid, which called it "a hallmark of excellence".
-In their October 2013 issue, Edge retroactively awarded it ten out of ten, one of twenty-three games to achieve a perfect score in the magazine's twenty-year history.
+In their October 2013 issue, Edge retroactively awarded it ten out of ten.

-AwardsResident Evil 4 was named Game of the Year by Nintendo Power and Game Informer.
-It tied with Kingdom Hearts II as Famitsus Game of the Year 2005.
-Nintendo Power acknowledged the voice acting in its 2005 Nintendo Power Awards, while IGN gave the game the "Best Artistic Design" award in its "Best of 2005" segment.